mianfg/pictomaker-lite/README.md

 ## Description

-This is a simple API that provides two endpoints:
+This is a simple API that provides two capabilities:

-* `/tokenize`, that syntactically analizes a sentence and lemmatizes its componentes.
+* A **tokenizer** that syntactically analizes a sentence and lemmatizes its componentes using Natural Language Processing.
-* `/generate`, that generates a PNG image composed of pictograms.
+* A **generator**, that generates a PNG image or ZIP file composed of pictograms.

 ### Some Q&A